Swimming Pool Rules

 If you’re a swimmer, swimming pools are truly wonderful.
 Or you may enjoy the aesthetics of a pool in a garden, or just hanging out by the pool.
 However you use them, there are very specific rules covering swimming pool installation.
 This covers any excavation, structure or product that is used or is capable of being used for swimming, wading, paddling or bathing (including spa pools) is defined as a swimming pool.

-The Fencing of Swimming Pools Act 1987 exists to protect young children from the danger of drowning in unfenced swimming pools.
+The fencing of swimming Pools is there to protect young children from the danger of drowning in unfenced swimming pools.
 It does this by requiring owners to fence their pools.

 Swimming Pool Checklist